Bernstein-Szeg\H{o} measures on the two dimensional torus

 and

 Then, there exist polynomials $A_j, B_j$ in two variables, $j=1,\dots, N$, such that we have

 for all $\kveczw \in \mathbb{C}^2$. \end{theorem}

 The conditions \eqref{PgeqQ} and \eqref{PeqQ} are just another way of saying that $Q/P$ is a rational inner function on the bidisk.
 Rational inner functions on the bidisk have a quite simple form: $Q$ as above has to equal $\refl{P}$ (where we have to perform the ``reflection'' at the right degree).
-In section \ref{sec:Ando} we shall present the simple proof that the Geronimo-Woerdeman formula actually proves the above theorem.
+See \cite{Rudin} Theorem 5.2.5.
+In Section \ref{sec:Ando} we shall present the simple proof that the Geronimo-Woerdeman formula actually proves the above theorem.
 More importantly, the approach of Geronimo-Woerdeman and of this paper actually gives more information about the decomposition in \eqref{decomp} than previous proofs of And\^{o}'s theorem.
 The decomposition \eqref{decomp} is usually proven with a finite dimensional Hahn-Banach theorem and as such is not explicit about what $A_j$ and $B_j$ are.
 The approach here provides very specific information about $A_j$ and $B_j$ in \eqref{decomp} (at least in the case where $P$ is stable).
+The key to our proof is the study of Bernstein-Szeg\H{o} measures.

 \end{subsection} \end{section}

 \begin{section}{Notation and Theorem Rephrasing} This section is devoted to a new notation which we believe will make many of the earlier results more conceptually clear and easier to digest.
 Like earlier, we shall fix a nondegenerate probability measure $\rho$ on $\mathbb{T}^2$ and corresponding inner product $\ip{}{}$.
 Let $V$ be a finite dimensional subspace of two variable polynomials.
 For each $\kvec{\zeta}{\omega} \in \mathbb{C}^2$, evaluation at $\kvec{\zeta}{\omega}$ is a bounded linear functional on $V$ (bounded, of course, because $V$ is finite dimensional), and can therefore be represented as the inner product against the reproducing kernel for $V$ which we denote as $\Kr V_{\kvec{\zeta}{\omega}}$.
 Specifically, if $P\in V$, then $\langle P , \Kr V_{\binom{\zeta}{\omega}}\rangle = P\kvec{\zeta}{\omega}$.
 We define $\Kr V: \mathbb{C}^2 \times \mathbb{C}^2 \to \mathbb{C}$ without the subscript $\kvec{\zeta}{\omega}$ to be